anoma/nspec/docs/arch/node/types/router.juvix.md

   };
 ```

+???+ code "Arguments"

     `id`
     : Node identity.

     `addrs`
     : Transport addresses with preferences expressed as weights.

     `version`
     : Version number (incremented at every change).

     `created`
     : Time of creation.

     `sig`
     : Signature by `id`.

 ## `TopicAdvert`

-A *topic advertisement* signed by the topic creator
-contains the topic's cryptographic identity,
+A *topic advertisement* signed by the topic creator contains the topic's
-and the `NodeID` of a set of relay nodes
+cryptographic identity, and the `NodeID` of a set of relay nodes that can be
-that can be used to subscribe to the topic.
+used to subscribe to the topic.
+These may be publishers, subscribers, or
-These may be publishers, subscribers, or dedicated relay nodes for the topic.
+dedicated relay nodes for the topic.

 ```juvix
 type TopicAdvert :=